 If you dress up as a princess or some other cute costume in France, people might actually think that you are dressing up for Mardi Gras rather than Halloween.

 If you do dress up in a non-scary costume for Halloween, you’re bound to confuse some French people.

 I once posted a couple of photos of a Halloween party our family went to on Facebook, and one of my French friends thought our daughter’s cowboy costume looked more like a Mardi gras costumes because it wasn’t.
 (Mardi Gras aka Fat Tuesday, occurs the day before Ash Wednesday and 47 days before Easter).

 What about pumpkins?

 So when I saw pumpkins for sale at our local grocery store, I was not only shocked but delighted.
-I even took a picture of it with my camera phone.

 I did find it strange that they called it a “jack lanterne” and not a pumpkin. (the French word for pumpkin is Citrouille).
 I suppose they can sell more pumpkins if they call them Jack Lanterne’s which only fortifies the belief that Halloween is a commercial holiday.

 We never actually carved our pumpkin because I ended up making pumpkin pie for the very first time which turned out pretty damn good.
 Our French friends didn’t like it.